• Skip to primary navigation

 This is an overview of the recipe.
 The full instructions are below in the recipe card.

-Two photos of the preparation of making deviled eggs
+Two photos of the preparation of making horseradish deviled eggs.

-1. Slice the hard-boiled eggs in half.
-Remove the yolks and place the yolks in a medium-size mixing bow;.
+1. Slice the prepared eggs in half, lengthwise.
+Remove the egg yolks and place them in a medium-sized mixing bowl.
 Set the egg whites aside.

-2. Mash the yolks with a fork, add in mayonnaise, Dijon mustard, horseradish, white vinegar, salt, and black pepper, and combine well.
+2. In a large mixing bowl, add the egg yolks, mayonnaise, Dijon mustard, prepared horseradish, white vinegar, salt, and black pepper.
+Combine well.
 Taste for seasoning, reseason where needed.

 3. Spoon the egg mixture into the egg white halves.
-If looking for a smooth filling, put the filling into a small sandwich bag and snip a corner piece off with a scissor.
-Pipe the filling into the egg white halve.
+If looking for a smooth filling, place the deviled egg filling into a small sandwich bag and snip a corner piece off with a scissor.
+Pipe the filling into the egg white half.

 4. Sprinkle tops with paprika, extra black pepper, and or chopped chives. (optional garnish)